viamrobotics/docs/docs/program/sdks/_index.md

 The easiest way to get started is to navigate to your robot's page on [the Viam app](https://app.viam.com/robots), select the **Code Sample** tab, select your preferred SDK, and copy the code generated for you.

-These boilerplate code samples import all of the necessary libraries and set up a client connection to your {{< glossary_tooltip term_id="remote" text="remote">}} or local robot.
+These boilerplate code samples import all of the necessary libraries and set up a client connection to your remote or local robot.
 These code snippets import all the necessary libraries and sets up a connection with the Viam app in the cloud.

 {{< readfile "/static/include/snippet/secret-share.md" >}}